camunda/camunda-docs-manual/content/user-guide/model-api/create-a-model.md

 }
 ```

-After you created your process you can validate the model against the BPMN 2.0 specification and convert it to
+Validate the model against the BPMN 2.0 specification and convert it to
 a XML string or save it to a file or stream.

 ```java